eclipse-consulting/RCombinator/README.md

 Clojure's core.async library provides Go-like channels for managing asynchronous communication, which makes it highly suited for writing distributed systems that require message-passing or asynchronous tasks.
 Clojure's simplicity and high-level abstractions allow for efficient modeling of complex distributed workflows.

+Thanks to macros, Clojure allows for powerful metaprogramming, making it possible to generate code at compile time.
+This is useful for tasks like template generation, test case generation, or simplifying repetitive code patterns in large systems.

 ## DSL Example
 ```clojure
 (defn start []